 What is listeria?

-The symptoms are usually described as ‘flu-like’, although vomiting and discoloured urine can occur.
+The symptoms are usually described as ‘flu-like’, although vomiting and diarrhoea can occur.
 Miscarriage can result if a pregnant woman is infected, even if she doesn’t show the symptoms.
 The time from infection to symptoms can be anywhere between 8 to 90 days.

 Listeria is widely found in the environment so most raw foods are likely to be contaminated.
 Listeria is easily killed by heat, although cooked foods can easily become re-contaminated through poor food handling after cooking.

 This is one of the few pathogens that can grow in the refrigerator, so ready to eat food should never be stored in the fridge too long.
-Although it can grow in the fridge, it will do so only very slowly so make sure your refrigerator is keeping your food at or less than 5 °C. Never eat packaged food after its use by date.
+Although it can grow in the fridge, it will do so only very slowly so make sure your refrigerator is keeping your food at or less than 5°C. Never eat packaged, ready to eat food, such as those listed below, after their ‘use by’ or ‘best before’ date.